bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 But we can do better.
 So let's do better.
 And it kind of just boiled down to, if you want something done right, you've got to do it yourself.
-I mean, that's the bottom line of the entire reason Datum exists.
+I mean, that's the bottom line of the entire reason DATUM exists.
 There just was nothing to build upon that would make it perfect.
 And that's what we were going for.
-So started out with a Datum pool server, MIT open source license.
+So started out with a DATUM pool server, MIT open source license.
-It's called the Datum Gateway.
+It's called the DATUM Gateway.
-It started as a pool server, because we have to, the first thing that we talked about that the Datum system has to do is get connections from these existing miners so that they can do work with our new system.
+It started as a pool server, because we have to, the first thing that we talked about that the DATUM system has to do is get connections from these existing miners so that they can do work with our new system.
 And to do that, we have to give them work, and we have to run Stratum V1.
 And that's where this started, as a written from scratch, from the ground up, Stratum V1 server.
 At the end of the day, Stratum V1 is terrible, but it's not complicated.